vippsas/vipps-login-api/vipps-login-api.md

 [How can I activate and set up Vipps login?](https://github.com/vippsas/vipps-login-api/blob/master/vipps-login-api-faq.md#how-can-i-activate-and-set-up-vipps-login)

 ### Flows
+The generic steps in the Vipps login flow are shown in our [How it works guide](https://github.com/vippsas/vipps-login-api/blob/master/vipps-login-api-howitworks.md).
+This also explains how the login flow adapts to different preconditions in regards to wheter the user has chosen to be remembered in the browser where he/she is now trying to use login and wether the user has already consented to share information with the spesific merchant (sale unit).
+Below is a more detailed description on alternative flows and the choices that can be done to impact these flows when implementing Vipps login.

 #### Remembered flow
 If a user has chosen to be remembered in browser then the authentication can be completed in the browser.
 The user will then either be asked to provide consent to share profile information or be logged in directly.
 This applies to both desktop and mobile.